Systemic Enzymes Support:

 NOTE: It is important to continue therapeutic doses until results are realized.
 This should then be reduced to a maintenance dose of 1-3 capsules three times a day.

-Complementing your Serracor-NK with additional serrapeptase can support fibrin levels, as well as support circulation and healthy inflammation, and reduce mucus viscosity in the respiratory system.* Peptizyme-SP contains 80,000 units of professional-strength serrapeptase per capsule.
+Complementing your Serracor-NK with additional serrapeptase can support fibrin levels, as well as support a therapeutic internal balance.
+Peptizyme-SP contains 80,000 units of professional-strength serrapeptase per capsule.